JeremieOchin/FOOTPASS/README.md

 }

 @InProceedings{Ochin2025DST,
-  author    = {Ochin, Jérémy and Chekroun, Raphael and Stanciulescu, Bogdan and Manitsaris, Sotiris}, title     = {Beyond Pixels: Leveraging the Language of Soccer to Improve Spatio-Temporal Action Detection in Broadcast Videos}, booktitle = {Proceedings of the 22nd International Conference on Advanced Concepts for Intelligent Vision Systems (ACIVS)}, year      = {2025},
+  author    = {Ochin, Jeremie and Chekroun, Raphael and Stanciulescu, Bogdan and Manitsaris, Sotiris}, title     = {Beyond Pixels: Leveraging the Language of Soccer to Improve Spatio-Temporal Action Detection in Broadcast Videos}, booktitle = {Proceedings of the 22nd International Conference on Advanced Concepts for Intelligent Vision Systems (ACIVS)}, year      = {2025},